In order to graduate as a Helen P. Denit Honors Scholar you must:

 Enroll in honors freshman learning communities and you can complete 15 credits fast.

-To achieve honors in a particular college, students must meet the requirements stipulated by that college.
+To achieve honors in a particular college, you must meet the requirements stipulated by that college.

-Ron Williams, 2013 College Honors graduate (pictured above), was chosen to speak at commencement.
+Ron Williams, 2013 College Honors graduate (pictured above with fellow honors scholar and student government president, Shiraz Ahmed), was chosen to speak at commencement.